markiv/NSObject-AssociatedDictionary/README.md

 ![](https://raw.githubusercontent.com/markiv/NSObject-AssociatedDictionary/master/screenshot1.png)

 If `NSObject+AssociatedDictionary.m` is in your project, the UI loader will automatically set the properties for you.
-Without any additional initialization code, you'll be able to access these like this:
+Without any additional initialization code, you'll be able to access them like this:

 ```objc
 BOOL reauired = [accountField.properties[@"required"] boolValue];